 Currently, Lau is researching and working on the evaluation of femininity in contemporary jurisprudence (re: von der poesie im recht, 2021, Studio Bethanien, with Nika Dubrovsky, Dominique Hurth, Silvia Federici, et al.), and is the author of the taz blog Die Pflicht zum weiblichen Ungehorsam, which deals with the legal evaluation of female perpetration.
 She is currently preparing an exhibition on this topic at Kunstraum Kreuzberg (November 2022), as well as a publication project that will have its start at the Tarabya Cultural Academy.

-Sonja Lau is a resident at the Tarabya Cultural Academy from April to July 2022.
+Sonja Lau was a resident at the Tarabya Cultural Academy from April to July 2022.